CarsonLeee/Databases/README.md

 # Introduction to Databases
 Western University - CS 3319

-The main objective of the course is to learn how to select and design the most efficient data structures and algorithms.
+This course introduces student to database management systems.
+The course discusses how to design a database for a real application.
+Design of good relational tables is followed by the use of these tables.
+The standard SQL data manipulation language will be used.